preneyv/COURS_LPWM/JAVA/TP_TAROT/RapportProjet/rapport.md

 ## 3 - The Model - Package
 ### a - The Interfaces
+This interface takes care of the sustainability of the essentials data and as for it, Player is the only class to implements the interface.
 #### IsSustainable
 ### b - The Classes
 #### AbstractModel